ScottLogic/blog/_posts/2024-05-03-bunjs-a-fast-rising-star.md

 make the scripts run via NodeJS without compiling, and faster startup times for your application are never a bad thing.

 Should I switch all my Python projects to BunJS?
 Again, probably not.
-Python is still really fast, and, particularly for these kinds of problems, there are a lot of packages available to make implementing the more complex algorithm's a lot easier, and as I found with last years challenges, sometimes Python can handle the bigger datasets a lot better.
+Python is still really fast, and, particularly for these kinds of problems, there are a lot of packages available to make implementing the more complex algorithms a lot easier, and as I found with last years challenges, sometimes Python can handle the bigger datasets a lot better.

 Should I do Advent of Code?
 Absolutely, while some days puzzles are downright horrible, for the most part it's pretty fun, and you can learn a lot about algorithms and more advanced optimisation techniques.